j-d-b/tas-server/README.md

 ## Deployment
 The production TAS will be deployed using [Docker](https://www.docker.com/). `tas-server` is one part of the two-piece TAS backend, the other part is the database.

-The full TAS backend with `tas-server` as a submodule is exists as the [`tas-backend`](https://github.com/j-d-b/tas-backend) project.
-The full backend is deployed with Docker Compose.

 ## Docker
 The `tas-server` project can be run with [Docker](https://www.docker.com/).
 Is is also on [Docker Hub](https://hub.docker.com/r/jbrdy/tas-server/).